-A student who appeals his /her financial aid suspension status, and meets approval for reinstatement by the Financial Aid Appeals Committee, will regain his/her eligibility during the approved probationary status period.
+A student who appeals his /her financial aid suspension status and meets approval for reinstatement by the Financial Aid Appeals Committee will regain eligibility during the approved probationary status period with an 'Approved-Probationary' status.

 Recommendation

 Students who are not meeting the minimum SAP guidelines are encouraged to meet with their Advisors/Counselors for guidance in helping to correct their academic deficiencies.